How to Sell Your House in a Slow Market: 7 Mistakes to Avoid!

 For-sale signs have taken over your block, the local jobs market doesn’t look great, and big red price reduction labels tarnish most of the online home listings in your area.
 You’ve got enough evidence to conclude that you’re in a slow real estate market and the odds aren’t in your favor when you sell your house.

-Since you can’t wave a magic wand to change the state of the economy or suddenly increase the pace of home sales, you’ll need to channel your competitive side and think of this as your next challenge.
+Given that we have no control over the state of the economy or the pace of home sales, you’ll need to channel your competitive side and think of this as your next challenge.
 Even in sluggish markets, houses still sell.
-Make yours one that does with the right game plan that swerves to avoid these common mistakes.
+Achieve a successful home sale with the right game plan and avoids these common mistakes.

 Mistake #1: Minimal house prep

 Selling your house in a slow market is not for the hasty or lazy.
-You’ll need to put in some sweat equity to get the house in stellar condition.
+You’ll need to put in some sweat equity to prepare the house and bring it to stellar condition.

-“Not prepping the house inside and out is number one home sellers make—especially in a slow market,” says Lex Lianos, a Northern Virginia agent who’s sold over 81% more properties in the area than his peers.
+“Not prepping the house inside and out is number one home sellers make — especially in a slow market,” says Lex Lianos, a Northern Virginia agent who’s sold 83% more properties in the area than his peers.

 “You need to clean, declutter and stage your home or your dooming your sale from the start.”